-- European Youth Card holders
+- European Youth Cardholders

-Admission for children under 12 is free but they MUST have a free minor’s ticket, which must be added at time of booking.
-These tickets are NOT available at the ticket office at time of entry.
+Admission for children under 12 is free but they MUST have a free minor’s ticket, which must be added at the time of booking.
+These tickets are NOT available at the ticket office at the time of entry.

 Buying Tickets Online for the Alhambra and the Nasrid Palace

 The official website of the Alhambra is at www.alhambra-patronato.es even if many others claim official in the name.
 Tickets bought here are the cheapest and carry just a very small service charge.
-Travelers planning several months ahead, could buy tickets from online resellers, well before these tickets become available at the official website.
+Travelers planning several months ahead could buy tickets from online resellers, well before these tickets become available at the official website.
 These advance tickets carry a very small surcharge and are a much cheaper option than having to buy a guided tour, as a certain way of guaranteeing admission.

-Pick the print-at-home option if available – mobile phone tickets and email codes without a barcode must still be exchange at the main gate – ticket window or vending machines – for a paper ticket before entering the Alhambra.
+Pick the print-at-home option if available – mobile phone tickets and email codes without a barcode must still be exchanged at the main gate – ticket window or vending machines – for a paper ticket before entering the Alhambra.
 It is usually also possible to pick up the tickets at the Alhambra’s downtown Granada office at Corral del Carbon – near Plaza Isabel Catolica.